whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ## The small, contrived and unrealistic example

-Every post explaining something needs one of these, so let's make up ours: we're going to tokenize and parse Elixir lists of simple atoms and integers dumped as strings.
+Every post explaining something needs one of these, so let's make up ours: we're going to tokenize and parse Elixir lists of atoms and integers dumped as strings.
 The final goal will be to be able to read an Elixir list expressed as a string and convert it back to an Elixir string.
 We want to be able to do this:

 ```iex
 iex> ListParser.parse("[1, 2, [:foo, [:bar]]]")
 [1, 2, [:foo, [:bar]]]
 ```

-That's small, contrived and unrealistic, I think we're good to go.
+That's small, contrived and unrealistic, so I think we're good to go.

 ## The lexer

-The first thing we have to do is **tokenize** the string: tokenizing just means turning a string (a list of characters) into a list of tokens, which are just things a bit more structured than simple characters.
+The first thing we have to do is **tokenize** the string: tokenizing just means turning a string into a list of tokens, which are just things a bit more structured than a flat list of characters.

 For example, a single token could be an integer like `4917`: the *integer* `4917` has "more structure" than the list of characters `[?4, ?9, ?1, ?7]` because we can treat it as a whole.

-Tokenizing our lists is very simple: we only tokenize parentheses (left `[` and right `]`), integers and atoms.
+Tokenizing our lists is straightforward: we only tokenize parentheses (left `[` and right `]`), commas, integers and atoms.
 We're going to tokenize only simple atoms, like `:foo` or `:foo_bar`, ignoring atoms that have to use double or single quotes, like `:'foo bar'` or `:"hello world!"`.

-Rolling our own tokenizer for this simple syntax would be easy, but `leex` greatly simplifies the job by letting us write a lexer with a very straightforward syntax.
+Rolling our own tokenizer for this basic syntax would be easy, but `leex` greatly simplifies the job by letting us write a lexer with a very straightforward syntax.
 Basically, you identify tokens with regular expressions and you associate an Erlang expression to each regular expression in order to create a token.
 I mentioned that regular expressions aren't cut for this job before: well, they're not a great tool for parsing because of the recursive nature of the task, but they're great for splitting things in a flat structure.

 The syntax of a `leex` **rule** is this: